ctb/SomePackage/README.txt

 Concerns: how flexible is 'python setup.py test'?
 Can it be framework agnostic, or do frameworks have to expose a unittest-like framework (e.g. what nose has done)?

+Another point: I like the idea of being able to specify other test runners, with unittest being the default one.
+Once we have that level of API compliance then we can do all sorts of nice things;
+more once I work through some examples.

+@@CTB revisit test_suite / test_runner in setuptools